scottyschup/ruby-curriculum/w1d3/hash-defaults.md

 arr2[2] == 1
 ```

-Does this contradict what we've just discussed about refernces and
+Does this contradict what we've just discussed about references and
 mutations?
 Why isn't the change visible at position `1`?

 Let's unpack `arr2[0] += 1`.
 This is Ruby shorthand for: